martimy/clab_yang/docs/tutorial.md

 - `--update-path`: Specifies the path in the YANG model to the configuration item to be updated.
 - `--update-value`: Provides the new value for the specified configuration item, either as a value or as a JSON object.

 Whenever routers have similar configuration, we can use one command for all routers by including the target routers' addresses in the `-a` flag.
-The following command creates the subinterface with index 0 (the index can be any number in the range 0 to 9999).
-The results will indicate if the update is successful.
+The following command creates a subinterface with index 0 (the index can be any number in the range 0 to 9999).
+The output indicates if the update is successful.

 ```
 $ gnmic -a router2,router3 set \